Thiha221220/earth/Use_Case/use_case_15.md

-<h1 style="font-family: 'Times New Roman'">USE CASE 20 : The top N populated captial cities in the continent where N is provided by the user.</h1>
+<h1 style="font-family: 'Times New Roman'">USE CASE 15 :  	The top N populated cities in a country where N is provided by the user.</h1>
 <h2 style="font-family: 'Times New Roman'"> CHARACTERISTIC INFORMATION</h2>
 <h3 style="font-family: 'Times New Roman'; font-size: 20px">Goal in Context</h3>
-<span style="font-family: 'Times New Roman'; font-size: 18px;"> As a report manager, we want to produce a report on the capital cities in the continent by the users so that we can support the population of capital cities in the continent.</span>
+<span style="font-family: 'Times New Roman'; font-size: 18px;"> As a report manager, we want to produce a report on the cities in a country by the users so that we can support the population of cities in a country.</span>

 <h3 style="font-family: 'Times New Roman'; font-size: 20px">Scope</h3>
 <span style="font-family: 'Times New Roman'; font-size: 18px;">An organisation.</span>